 Our team approach often includes an audiologist, an ENT, and a geneticist.
 The latter is because sometimes microtia is due to syndromes like Treacher Collins, Goldenhar, or others.
 While we coordinate with the best specialists, those who share our goals in the care of children, we remain your main point of contact.
 In other words, we take care of everything behind the scenes so you can concentrate on your child’s care and well-being.

-For more information, contact our office in Austin at (512) 600-2888 or get in touch through our contact page.
+For more information, contact our office at (512) 600-2888 or get in touch through our contact page.